icpc/ccs-specs/Contest_Archive_Format.md

 ---
 # Contest Archive Format

 This page describes the archive format for a contest.
-It is developed in parallel with, and makes heavy use of, the [Contest API](contest_api).
+It describes how to store the information available through the [Contest API](contest_api) on disk.

 There are several reasons that contest information will be stored on disk, including: